Sorry, you need to enable JavaScript to visit this website.

 Before we can schedule a one-on-one appointment, please note that the services of the DC Student Loan Ombudsman are only available to District of Columbia residents and DC Government employees.

-• Make sure you have a functioning FSA User ID and password.
+If you meet the residency or District Government employment requirements, to ensure a productive meeting, please make sure you have a functioning FSA User ID and password.
 You can check your FSA User ID and password at studentaid.gov or call Federal Student Aid at 1 (800) 533-3243 for assistance resetting or obtaining the required log in credentials.

-• The tax identification number and address for each employer from which you require certification of past or present employment.
+If this meeting is for assistance using the PSLF Help Tool, you will need the tax identification number and email address for each employer from which you require certification of past or present employment.

 I am not a District of Columbia resident or a DC Government employee but live in Maryland and Virginia.
-Where can I get some assistance?
+Where can I get assistance?

 The services of the DC Student Loan Ombudsman are only available to District residents and DC Government employees.
 If you live in the neighboring jurisdictions of Maryland or Virginia, their ombudsperson can be contacted through the following links: